Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Beyond computational materials science

-The AiiDAlab-AtmoSpec app (see Fig.~\ref{fig:aiidalab-atomospec}) was specifically developed to make these computations accessible to atmospheric chemists without requiring deep expertise in computational chemistry.
-It starts with a user providing a SMILES code~\cite{Weininger1988} in a text box provided by a standard GUI component (called the \texttt{SmilesWidget}), which then automatically generates a corresponding 3D molecular structure and samples its conformational space.
-Then, the app launches an AiiDA workflow to perform several simulations.
+On confirmation, the app launches an AiiDA workflow to perform several quantum chemistry calculations.
 First, each conformer is optimized at the DFT level.
-Then, the UV/Vis spectrum is modeled using the Nuclear Ensemble Approach (NEA)~\cite{curchod-esc-2022}, where the ground-state geometry ensemble is randomly sampled from a harmonic vibrational distribution.
+Next, the UV/Vis spectrum is modeled using NEA, where the ground-state geometry ensemble is randomly sampled from a harmonic vibrational distribution.
 Quantum chemistry calculations are performed with the ORCA program~\cite{ORCA}, interfaced through the aiida-orca plugin~\cite{aiida-orca}.
-Users have full control over computational parameters such as the DFT functional and basis set, with well-tested default settings provided.
-Additionally, the level of theory can be benchmarked against high-accuracy coupled-cluster calculations (EOM-CCSD).
+Once all the necessary calculations are finished, the app presents the user with a final UV/Vis spectrum through a dedicated \textbf{SpectrumWidget}.
+The spectrum is modeled as a Boltzmann-weighted sum over all molecular conformers, and the widget enables visualization of the individual contributions from each conformer.

-The final UV/Vis spectrum is presented through a dedicated \texttt{SpectrumWidget}.
-This spectrum is modeled as a Boltzmann-weighted sum over all conformers, and the widget enables visualization of the individual contributions from each conformer.
-A more detailed description of the AiiDAlab-AtmoSpec app is given in the corresponding publication~\cite{hollas_2024}.
+By combining automated AiiDA workflows with an intuitive graphical interface, AtmoSpec broadens access to reliable predictions of molecular absorption cross-sections, encapsulating a technically demanding expert procedure within a streamlined and reproducible protocol.
+A more detailed description of the AtmoSpec app is given in the corresponding publication~\cite{hollas_2024}.